paramiko/paramiko/sites/www/index.rst

 usage and API documentation can be found at our code documentation site, `docs.paramiko.org <http://docs.paramiko.org>`_.

-Please see the sidebar to the left to bebin.
+Please see the sidebar to the left to begin.

 .. toctree::
     :hidden: